-A European-wide partnership across academia and industry has received funds to develop an end-to-end radiation-free, solution for 3D printed orthopaedic models for pre-operative planning.
+A European-wide partnership across academia and industry has received funds to develop an end-to-end radiation-free, solution for 3D printed orthopedic models for pre-operative planning.

-University Medical Center Utrecht, MRIguidance and Axial3D have received a European Eurostars grant to develop an end-to-end, radiation-free, 3D printing innovation for pre-operative planning in orthopaedics.
+University Medical Center Utrecht, MRIguidance and Axial3D have received a European Eurostars grant to develop an end-to-end, radiation-free, 3D printing innovation for pre-operative planning in orthopedics.

 A game-changer for 3D printing in pre-operative planning